Build finance and operations apps

 Forms are created and managed in Visual Studio and will display to the user as web pages.
 This module explains how forms are created and managed in the finance and operations apps developer environment, along with how to optimize the performance of forms.

 Classes are blocks of code that contain data and methods.
-When developing for finance and operations apps, you will use the X++ language to create new classes.
+When developing for finance and operations apps, you use the X++ language to create new classes.

 Organizations have a lot of data.
 When an organization grows, its ability to provide context for all that data becomes increasingly crucial.
-Reports can organize data in a meaningful way. finance and operations apps include reporting tools to help you create reports for your organizations, SQL Server Reporting Services (SSRS), Microsoft Power BI, and Microsoft Excel reports.
+Reports can organize data in a meaningful way.
+Finance and operations apps include reporting tools to help you create reports for your organizations, SQL Server Reporting Services (SSRS), Microsoft Power BI, and Microsoft Excel reports.
 You can use these reporting tools to visualize a data set in many ways, including as a tabular layout with collapsible tables and by using dashboards.
-Throughout this module, you will build a foundation to design, create, and modify reports.
+Throughout this module, you build a foundation to design, create, and modify reports.

 Workspaces are personalized work centers with data, reports, and transactions and are designed to increase efficiency of daily tasks.
 Workspaces can be created and modified by developers.
 There are many reasons to design and create a workspace in the developer environment rather than the user interface.
 For instance, your business might want key performance indicator (KPI) tiles, analytical components, drillthrough components, or other advanced features that cannot be created or modified in the user interface.